Anthony Joshua v Carlos Takam: WBA and IBF champion eyes heavyweight history

 Takam, 36, stepped in to fight Joshua with only 12 days' notice after an injury to original opponent Kubrat Pulev.

-He has three lost three of his 39 fights and is likely to employ a more aggressive style than Bulgarian Pulev.
+He has three lost three of his 39 fights and is likely to employ a more aggressive style than the Bulgarian.

-Joshua's coach Rob McCracken said that the change of fighter was "not ideal", adding that Takam was a "live" and "dangerous opponent".
+Joshua's coach Rob McCracken said the change of fighter was "not ideal", adding that Takam was a "live" and "dangerous opponent".

-Joshua also described the Cameroon-born fighter as a "different animal" to Klitschko, but said that he feels comfortable with the late change.
+Joshua also described the Cameroon-born fighter as a "different animal" to Klitschko, but said he feels comfortable with the late change.

 "Rob has never just trained me for one style of opponent," said Joshua.
 "He has trained me to be the best me.